 Buying a used treadmill can be tempting due to the lower price, but in general, I would avoid buying used treadmills if possible.

 Unlike a car, where the odometer clearly identifies how often it’s been used, it’s not as clear to tell how much a treadmill has been used.
-Furthermore, manufacturers’ warranties are only valid to the original buyer — they don’t pass through.
+Furthermore, manufacturers’ warranties are only valid to the original buyer — they don’t roll over.

 Connected Fitness Is the Trend